 f.
 Each board shall establish and supervise such committees, commissions, task forces, and departmental subdivisions as deemed necessary for the effective and efficient administration of its functions and programs.

-Unincorporated boards shall operate in accordance with directives and charters as approved by the Executive Board and which may be amended from time to time by the unincorporated program agency or other entity board,, subject to approval by the Executive Board.
+Unincorporated boards shall operate in accordance with directives and charters as approved by the Executive Board and which may be amended from time to time by the unincorporated program agency, subject to approval by the Executive Board.

+Establishment or termination of Churchwide Program Entities.

+Churchwide program entities may be established or terminated as the Executive Board determines from time to time and on such terms and conditions as the Executive Board determines, and as agreed to in signed agreements between Mennonite Church USA and the program entity to respond to the immediate needs of the members of Mennonite Church USA.

+A list of partnering entities, shall be determined triennially by the Executive Board and a list of those entities shall be made available via Mennonite Church USA official channels such as websites, electronic mailing lists or Executive Board reports to the Delegate Assembly.

 ARTICLE XI